Sabarimala Temple: Celibate main deity and entry of women devotees

+Sabarimala Temple

 According to the Memoir of the Survey of the Travancore and Cochin States, which was published in two volumes by the Madras government in the 19th century, women of menstruating age were denied entry into the Sabarimala temple two centuries ago.
 Though the authors, lieutenants of the Madras Infantry, completed the survey by the end of the year 1820 after nearly five years of research, it was published in two volumes only in 1893 and 1901.
 According to the report, girls and women capable of pregnancy are prohibited from approaching the temple, while elderly women and pre-pubescent girls are permitted to do so.
 This is due to the deity's (Ayyappan) aversion to any sexual activity in the vicinity.

 Up until 1991, women visited the temple, though in small numbers.
 Female pilgrims below the age of 50 would visit the temple to conduct (Chorroonu), the first rice-feeding ceremony of their infants in the temple's premises.

 In 1991, Justices K. Paripoornan and K. Balanarayana Marar of the Kerala High Court, in their ruling against the Travancore Devaswom Board, restricted the entry of women between the ages of 10 and 50 from offering worship at the temple, stating that such a restriction was in accordance with the usage prevalent from time immemorial.
 In addition, the judges directed the Government of Kerala to use the police force to ensure that restriction was complied with.
 The high court also stated that "since there is no restriction between one section and another section or between one class and another class among the Hindus in the matter of entry to a temple (Sabarimala), whereas the prohibition is only in respect of women of a particular age group and not women as a class."

-On 28 September 2018, the Supreme Court of India, in a 4-1 majority decision (4 men and 1 women judicial panel), overturned the ban on the entry of women.
+On 28 September 2018, the Supreme Court of India, in a 4–1 majority decision (4 men and 1 women judicial panel), overturned the ban on the entry of women.
 The Chief Justice, Dipak Misra, stated that the selective ban on women was not an "essential part" of Hinduism but instead a form of "religious patriarchy".
 Justice Dhananjaya Y. Chandrachud stated that the ban "stigamatises" and "stereotypes" women while "placing the burden of men's celibacy" on them.
 The lone female judge, Indu Malhotra noted in her dissenting judgement that "what constitutes an essential religious practice is for the religious community to decide" and not a matter that should be decided by the courts.
 She added that "notions of rationality cannot be invoked in matters of religion by courts."
 After the Supreme Court's decision, there were numerous protests and gatherings in the southern part of Kerala.
 In response to this ruling, devotees have filed about 65 review petitions.
 The Supreme Court of India accepted review petitions against its own orders.
 The Supreme Court has decided to review the petition and hold a public hearing because of the important facts and circumstances of the case.